-Over the years I’ve made this chili con carne recipe with beef chunks, beef mince, a mix of pork and beef mince, and just pork mince.
+Over the years I’ve made this chilli con carne recipe with beef chunks, beef mince, a mix of pork and beef mince, and just pork mince.
 Our beef mince here in Siem Reap has virtually no fat whatsoever (we can source Australian beef, but it’s usually premium cuts), so we use a mix of 2/3 pork mince to 1/3 beef mince.
-To make the chili with beef chunks, you will need to add an extra two hours to the three hour cooking time.
+To make the chilli with beef chunks, you will need to add an extra two hours to the three hour cooking time.

 Chili Con Carne Recipe

 - 2 guajillo chillis